developingdeveloper-tech/data-persistence-room-example/README.md

 # data-persistence-room-example

-This is a project to understand data persistence in an `SQL database` in android.
+This project is about understanding how the data is stored in android.
+There are multiple ways of data persistence, which are key-value pairs using Datastore and `SQL database using Room`.

 ## Libraries Used
 - [Flow](https://developer.android.com/kotlin/flow) - Asynchronous programming